Dental Implants – Waco, TX

-Missing teeth can affect not only your oral health, but also your quality of life and your sense of self-confidence.
+Missing teeth can affect your oral health, quality of life, and your sense of self-confidence.
 Here at Dental Station, Dr. Wendy Winarick offers multiple reconstructive solutions, each with their own benefits and potential downsides, so that patients can choose the one that best fits their unique needs.
-However, in most cases, we recommend dental implants due to their revitalizing health benefits and strong aesthetic appearance.
+However, in most cases, we recommend dental implants in Waco due to their revitalizing health benefits and natural aesthetic appearance.

 Receiving dental implants in Waco happens in two phases.
 During the first phase, the implants are surgically embedded in your jaw.
 For optimal results, Dr. Winarick will be happy to recommend patients from Waco, West, Hewitt, Lorena, Woodway, and beyond to a trusted oral surgery specialist who can handle the surgical portion of the procedure.

-The oral surgeon will first take detailed x-rays of your mouth in order to accurately plan the placement of your implant.
-Any implant needs to be positioned to take the best advantage of bone density.
-In this way, the implant will have a more secure foundation.
+The oral surgeon will first take detailed X-rays of your mouth in order to accurately plan the placement of your implants.
+Each one will be strategically positioned to take the best advantage of bone density, allowing for added strength and durability.

 After your implant is surgically positioned in your jawbone, several months of healing are required.
 During this time, a process called osseointegration occurs.
-The implant and surrounding bone tissue integrate or bond together similarly to the connection that once existed between your tooth root and the bone.
-This bond not only provides a stable base for your eventual tooth restoration, but also ensures a healthy jaw.
-Even with one missing tooth, bone loss occurs and your jaw can begin to look sunken, giving you an aged appearance.
+The implant and surrounding bone tissue bond together, similarly to the connection that once existed between your tooth root and the bone.
+Once the healing period is over, we’ll attach connector pieces called abutments onto your implants and securely place your replacement teeth, revealing a revitalized grin.